Get peace of mind for your Balinese getaway.

 - Watch out for wildlife.
 Rabies is another common risk in Bali and throughout Indonesia, and it is most commonly spread by animal bites and scratches.
 Don’t feed or pet monkeys or dogs anywhere in Bali.

 - Be wary of thieves.
 Protect yourself against petty crime by watching out for card game scams in tourist areas, exercising caution when withdrawing cash from an ATM and making sure not to carry large sums of money on your person.
-It’s also recommended that you keep your money and valuables close to you to avoid being targeted by thieves on motorcycles.
+It’s also recommended that you keep your money and valuables close to you to avoid being targeted by thieves on motorcycles who can snatch bags right out of your hands.

 - Avoid illness.
 Protect yourself against food-borne illness by practicing good food hygiene at all times.
 You can also avoid a case of the dreaded “Bali belly” by drinking bottled water only and steering clear of street food.